MahadQorane/takehometestmahad/README.md

 # Assumptions
 Transmission date fields (transmission_start, transmission_end) follow ISO 8601 format (yyyy-MM-dd'T'HH:mm:ss.SSSZ)

-All campaigns being validated are already created and have a valid campaignId
+The schedule being validated are already created and have a valid channelId and number of elements with valid elementId

 # External Dependencies
 REST-assured – for making and validating REST API calls